 The 195 nations involved pledged to reduce greenhouse gases.
 The pledges are not mandatory, however.
 The treaty does not require the phase out of fossil fuels, and it delays higher aid levels for poorer nations until 2025.

-We call for legally binding commitments for reducing greenhouse gas emissions by at least 40% by 2020 and a 95% reduction by 2050 over 1990 levels.
-We also call for the immediate assumption of responsibility by wealthy nations to financially assist poorer countries struggling with the effects of climate change.
+We call for legally binding commitments for reducing greenhouse gas emissions by at least 40% by 2020 and a 95% reduction by 2030 over 1990 levels.

 2. Economic Policy For A Safer Climate